 Sun Ray Cafe is a fast-casual restaurant in Hyde Park that you order out the counter and they bring your food out to you.
 They have a great menu for families that includes a number of options for kids, plus a great draft beer list for the parents.
 During the warmer months, there’s a huge patio for outdoor seating where dogs are allowed.

 I ate at Casa Mexico on a prior trip and was excited to try it out again with the little guy.
 It’s great for authentic Mexican food, and if you read our recent post on places to eat in Siesta Key, you know that our son loves quesadillas and guacamole.
-(And ironically, he was born on Cinco de Mayo!)
 The menu is huge and everything I’ve tried there, including the margaritas, is yummy and fresh.
 There are a few locations throughout the Boise area.

 Payette Brewing Company

-If you’re looking for a great, local brewery while in Boise with kids, Payette Brewing Company should definitely be on your list.
+If you’re looking for a great, local brewery in Boise, Payette Brewing Company should definitely be on your list.
+Not only is the beer great, but it’s also super kid-friendly.
 They have games located throughout, and dogs are allowed both inside and outside of the building.
 My dog-obsessed son was in heaven with all the friendly pups he could get his hands on.
-And the beer is amazing, making it a win-win for parents and kids alike.

-Payette doesn’t have a kitchen, but you have the option of either bringing your own food, having it delivered, or purchasing from a food truck typically offered outside.
+Payette doesn’t have a kitchen, but you can bring your own food or have it delivered.
+They also regularly have food trucks parked outside.
 When we were there, Urban Smoke Boise was serving amazing bbq, along with quesadillas for the little guy.